pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

   }
 ```

-By default, shows-up as date picker in the form.
+By default, this shows-up as a date picker in the form.

 ![](../img/calendar.png)